I started looking for the best vegan protein powder over a year ago by buying and testing as many as I could find.

 - Vanilla – Non-GMO Pea Protein Isolate, Organic Brown Rice Protein, Hemp Protein, Natural Flavours, Xanthan Gum, Stevia, Sea Salt.

 Overall, I think that this is the best option for most vegan Canadians.
-If buying 2 giants 5 kg (11 lb) bags of it (and more in the future) for my personal use isn’t putting action behind my words, I don’t know what is.
+If buying the giant 6 kg (13 lb) bags of it for my personal use on a regular basis isn’t putting action behind my words, I don’t know what is.

 You can get a 10% discount with our coupon code “VPL”.